 Classic Stuffed Peppers

-What is it about the smell of classic stuffed peppers that gets me right in the feels?
+What is it about the smell of classic stuffed peppers that gets you right in the feels?
 It’s the best of simple ingredients–fresh beef, onions, tomatoes, and seasonings that come together in their own little portable, edible bowls.

 But here’s my secret: